rbontekoe/BAWJ/docs/src/chapter9.md

 - Start Atom/Juno.
 - Make the changes according to [Case Study Part One](../chapter8/index.html#.1-Case-Study-Part-One-Redefining-BodyItem-as-a-Concrete-Datatype-1).
 Export InvoiceItem and functions in `Domain.jl`.
 - Change the data types of the field 'body' in `UnpaidInvoice` and `PaidInvoice` to the abstract type `BodyItem`.
-- Add the new create-function to the API according to Case Study Part Two.
+- Add the new create-function to the API according to [Advantages of API as Sub-Module](#Advantage-of-API-as-Sub-Module.-1).
 - Add `Training` to the import statement of AppliSales in API.jl and instantiate AppliSales.

 ```